Roofing contractors in

 What roofing materials work best in Anchorage's climate?

-Do I need a contractor license to do roofing work in Alaska?
+Do I need a license for small roofing jobs in Alaska?

 Roofing contractors in Anchorage